AlejandroPqLz/tf-diffusion-scratch/README.md

 ```

 ### Config.ini
 After installing the external dependencies, you need to create a `config.ini` file in the root of the project.
 This file will contain the absolute paths to the data and the model checkpoints.
-The structure of the file can be found in the [config.ini.example] file.
+The structure of the file can be found in the [config.template.ini](./config.template.ini) file.

 ### Jupyter Notebook Kernel
 In order to use the environment in a Jupyter Notebook, you need to install the kernel.
 You can do it by running any notebook in the `diffusion_env` environment and the following pop-up will appear and click on `Install`.